fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 # Lab 000 - Kubernetes Basic Concepts

-- In this 1st part we will explore a few k8's basic concepts while on the same time preparing the environmnent we are going to work with.
+In this 1st part we will explore a few k8's basic concepts while on the same time preparing the environmnent we are going to work with.

+**TIP : If you are using Windows, having Git Bash for Windowns installed can be very helpfull as you will be able to run Linux comands whenever you need!**

 This is supposed to be a begginers workshop!
 So, if you already have a good grasp of kubernetes, you'll probably finish this very quickly!
 In the case you're a newbie, you'll find some help and comfort in the [kubernetes.io](https://kubernetes.io/docs/tutorials/kubernetes-basics/) page.
 Along the workshop we'll point you out the links to the concepts if you want to learn how things work in theory!
 But for now, let's go hands-on!